nbrg-ppcu/prokbert/README.md

 ```

 ### Using Docker
+(This is an udated version, please use the github codes)
 Before using the ProkBERT container with GPU support, make sure you have the following installed on your system:
 - Python (3.10 or later)
 - [Docker](https://docs.docker.com/get-docker/) (required if you plan to use the Docker image)